puromed/internims/.qoder/repowiki/en/content/Frontend Architecture/Layout System.md

 On mobile devices, the navigation transforms into a collapsible sidebar that is hidden by default and accessible via a hamburger menu icon.
 The mobile navigation includes both platform navigation and external links, with appropriate spacing and touch targets for mobile interaction.
 The navigation system uses Livewire's `wire:navigate` directive for client-side routing, enabling smooth page transitions without full page reloads.

+The sidebar navigation has been updated to include direct links to eligibility, placement, and logbooks sections using dynamic route helpers and current state indicators.
+Each navigation item now uses the `:current="request()->routeIs('route.name')"` directive to highlight the active section, improving user orientation within the application.
+The routes are generated using Laravel's `route()` helper function, ensuring URL consistency and proper route binding.

 ```mermaid
 flowchart TD
 A[User Interaction] --> B{Screen Size}